-- Brothers--you sons of Abraham, and also all of you devout Gentiles who fear the God of Israel--this salvation is for us!'
-Even though Paul and Barnabas have entered into what is present-day Turkey, a long way from Jerusalem, they begin their ministry in the synagogue.
+'Brothers--you sons of Abraham, and also all of you devout Gentiles who fear the God of Israel-this salvation is for us!'--even though Paul and Barnabas have entered into what is present-day Turkey, a long way from Jerusalem, they begin their ministry in the synagogue.
 This continues as a pattern for Paul for several reasons.
-First, he believed theologically that it was his first priority to tell the Jewish people of the good news.
-Second, this made strategic sense since he himself was Jewish and would get a quick reception.
-Third, it was also strategic because he was able to preach to the 'God-fearers', as we learned earlier, the most open people to Paul's message about Jesus.
-These Gentiles would then open the door to the rest of the Gentile population. - Everyone who believes in him is freed from all guilt and declared right with God--something the Jewish law could never do.'-Up to this point in his sermon Paul has only focused on how Jesus completed the promises God had given the Jewish people, this is a big deal but not as controversial as saying that everyone can get free of their sins in a way that did not require the Jewish law.
-Within Judaism there was a yearly way to deal with sin the Day of Atonement, but it was something that needed to be repeated every year.
-Paul's declaration meant that Gentiles could receive forgiveness without becoming Jewish.
-This was incredibly good news to the Gentile God-fearers since they were already eager to follow the God of Israel but were held back by the rigorous requirements. - 'the people asked them to return again and speak about these things the next week.'-in other translations 'the people' clearly refers to the Gentile God-fearers.
-They seem the most excited about Paul's message. - 'When the Gentiles heard this, they were very glad'-these are mostly regular Gentiles, not just the God-fearers.
-They show up to hear Paul and Barnabas most likely because during the proceeding week Paul and Barnabas have been performing miracles and wonders. - 'So the Lord's message spread throughout that region.'-Paul's strategy is clearly working.
-There is a growing people movement developing among the Gentiles. - 'they shook off the dust of their feet against them'-Paul is following Jesus' instructions on what to do when a people reject the message about him.
-It also is a final way to send a clear signal to the fledgling Gentile church that they have no need to associate with the Jewish establishment that has rejected the good news of Jesus.
+First, he believes theologically that it's his first priority to tell the Jewish people of the good news.
+Second, this makes strategic sense since he himself is Jewish and can get a quick reception.
+Third, it is also strategic because he is able to meet the local 'God-fearers,' who are, as we learned earlier, the most open people to Paul's message about Jesus.
+These non-Jews can then open the door to the rest of the non-Jewish population.

+- Everyone who believes in him is freed from all guilt and declared right with God---something the Jewish law could never do.'-up to this point in his sermon Paul has only focused on how Jesus completes the promises God had given the Jewish people.
+This is a big deal but not as controversial as saying that everyone can get free of their sins in a way that does not require the Jewish law.
+Within Judaism there is a yearly way to deal with sin the Day of Atonement, but it is something that needs to be repeated every year.
+Paul's declaration means that non-Jews can receive forgiveness without becoming Jewish at all; they can skip over the whole yearly Day of Atonement part.
+This is incredibly good news to the od-fearers since they were already eager to follow the God of Israel but have been held back by the rigorous ritual requirements of conversion to Judaism. - 'the people asked them to return again and speak about these things the next week.'-in other translations 'the people' clearly refers to the non-Jewish God-fearers.
+They seem the most excited about Paul's message. - 'When the Gentiles heard this, they were very glad'-I think Luke is summarizing the spread of the message to average, everyday, non-Jewish citizens, not just the God-fearers. - 'So the Lord's message spread throughout that region.'-Paul's strategy is clearly working.
+There is a growing people movement developing among people without any Jewish connections.. - 'they shook off the dust of their feet against them'-Paul is following Jesus' instructions on what to do when people reject the message about him.
+It also is a final way to send a clear signal to the fledgling non-Jewish church that they have no need to associate with the Jewish establishment that has rejected the good news of Jesus.
 This does not mean that Paul gives up on preaching in synagogues.
 He continues to go first to preach to the Jewish community in every city he enters and many Jewish people do follow Jesus.
-In general, it is the Jewish establishment along with Gentile power holders that rejects Paul and his message.
+In general, it is the Jewish establishment, right along with the non-Jewish stakeholders, who reject Paul and his message.